 Arguing details about an arrest is something for later, though.
 If you’ve just gotten a call from your friend, husband, wife, boyfriend, girlfriend, partner, or child who’s in custody, you need to know what to do now.

-Here are steps to follow:
+Steps to follow:

 Calls from the jail are recorded.
 Anything they tell you could later be used against them.
 It’s normal to want to know what happened, but it’s important for them that they not talk about it.

 2. Tell your friend or loved one that you’ll call an attorney for them if that’s what they ask you to do.

 Not with you, not with the other people at the jail, and definitely not with the police.

 Be prepared, when they call you back, to tell them what you’ve found out about an attorney and about bail.
 You may not be able to call your friend or loved one at the jail and will have to wait on their call.
 After their initial free phone call to you, their calls may be collect.
 Accepting their next call may require you to pay several dollars with a credit or debit card.

-5. Call an attorney.
 If they asked to talk to a specific person or firm, call that person or firm and let them know what’s going on.

 6. Stay calm.